Jump to a specific page - are you interested in:

 - Completed Resume for Experience form

-Once the board processes and approves your application, you can begin the next phase of the license process.
+Once the board processes and approves your application, you can begin the next phase of the licensing process.

 Take the Construction Management Survey